 '''

-' declare ser as an object based on a Spin object

-dim ser as class using("spin/FullDuplexSerial.spin")

-' initialize the serial device

-ser.start(31, 30, 0, 115_200)

-' now connect it to handle #2

 open SendRecvDevice(@ser.tx, @ser.rx, @ser.stop) as #2

 '''

-Here SendRecvDevice is given pointers to functions to call to send a single character, to receive a single character, and to be called when the handle is closed.
+Here the SendRecvDevice is given pointers to functions to call to send a single character, to receive a single character, and to be called when the handle is closed.
 Any of these may be nil, in which case the corresponding function (output, input, or close) does nothing.